The Health Effects of Noise have been well documented for many years with the emphasis being on the physical aspects of hearing damage.

 Studies of people that live near an airport report more stress headaches, increased blood pressure and overall being tense and edgy, and many studies have shown that children with persistent exposure to aircraft noise have reduced motivation and lower achievement records.

-So what can be done to tackle the problem?
+What can be done to tackle the problem?

 Considerable concern over the increasing cases of occupational deafness in the UK eventually led to the introduction of the Control of Noise At Work Regulations 1989 and the revised Noise At Work Regulations 2005.